-UK failing to reduce child and youth deaths as quickly as other wealthy countriesJune 12th, 2014 in Health /
+UK failing to reduce child and youth deaths as quickly as other wealthy countriesJune 12, 2014 in Medicine & Health / Health

 The UK has failed to match the gains made in reducing deaths among children and young adults by 17 other high-income countries in the European Union, Australia, Canada, and Norway (EU15+) in the 38 years since 1970.